Black-Crowned Night Heron

 This animal is not on exhibit in the habitats.
 It is one of our Animal Ambassadors and is used in public and school programs.

 This heron has a collapsed globe in his left eye and is blind in that eye.
 It has been at CuriOdyssey since 2003.

 The Black-crowned Night Heron is an expert at “still fishing.”
 It stands motionless for long periods in shallow water, on pilings at high tide and on floating

 docks watching and waiting for its prey.
 It catches small fish with a quick thrust of its bill into the water.

 The scientific name Nycticorax means “night raven,” and refers to their nocturnal habits and raven-like call.

 Heron's diet include fish, aquatic invertebrates, amphibians and reptiles, small mammals.
 At CuriOdyssey, they are served smelt, soaked kibble, hard-boiled egg, and meal-worms.

 In Captivity: 10-17 years.

-Worldwide except Australia and the taiga and tundra belts.
+Black crowned nigh herons can be found in freshwater habitats and brackish marshes.
+They range worldwide except Australia and the taiga and tundra belts.
 In the new world from southern Canada through South America.

 Protected under the U.S. Migratory Bird Act.